sportsru/network/README.md

 - For `NetworkManager`, `mac` is the permanent MAC address, `ethernet.mac-address`.

 - For `initscripts`,  `mac` is the currently configured MAC address of the device (`HWADDR`).

-### `cloned_mac`

-The `cloned_mac` address is optional and allow to specify the strategy to get the default mac or to set your own mac.
-The value of the `cloned_mac` address needs to be specified in hexadecimal notation like `mac` property.
-Besides explicitly specifying the value as a MAC address with hexadecimal notation, the following special values are also supported:

-- `default`: honor the default behavior in NetworkManager
-- `permanent`: use the permanent MAC address of the device
-- `preserve`: don't change the MAC address of the device upon activation
-- `random`: generate a randomized value upon each connect
-- `stable`: generate a stable, hashed MAC address

 ### `mtu`